Defamation in Australia: Elements, defences, and remedies

 (2) The communication must identify, or be about the plaintiff.

 (3) The communication must be defamatory.

 (4) The plaintiff must prove that the publication has caused (or likely to cause) serious harm.

 The test for whether a communication is defamatory in Australia is: 'does the communication lower/harm the plaintiff's reputation, hold the plaintiff up to ridicule, or lead others to shun and avoid the plaintiff?' and is judged from the viewpoint of an 'ordinary reasonable people in the community in general' and in light of contemporary standards.
 It is irrelevant whether this meaning is direct or implied.

 Several defences are available to defamation actions in Australia.
 Some of these defences are grounded in statute, whereas others are common law defences.

 Defences available under the Defamation Act include: justification, contextual truth, absolute privilege, qualified privilege, fair report on proceedings of public concern, publication of matter concerning an issue of public interest, honest opinion, scientific or academic peer review, and innocent dissemination.
 A partial defence to liability is also available in instances where a defendant has offered an apology or to make amends.

 In addition to the statutory defences, common law defences include the Lange defence, consent, and the common law variant of justification.

 Remedies available if a defamation action is successfully pleaded include damages, injunctions, and in some instances an apology or retraction.

-The Importance of a Defamation Concerns Notice
+Concerns notice

 The uniform defamation laws in Australia, which aim to unify defamation legislation across the country, all mandate the submission of a concerns notice by an aggrieved party to the alleged defamer.
 This notice must detail the specific defamatory statements and the serious harm caused.